richardcheam/low-label-defect-detection/README.md

 ```

 If `artifacts/simclr_mnist/simclr_encoder.pt` does not exist yet, the benchmark can pretrain a SimCLR encoder automatically and reuse it for the comparison.

+Why this matters:

+- random initialization starts from scratch
+- SimCLR initialization starts with features learned from unlabeled data

+That makes it easier to measure whether self-supervised pretraining improves sample efficiency when labels are limited.

 ## Project Structure